arturochian/datascience-2015/lessons/09_decision_trees/README.md

 - Use kNN with Bagging to classify the Irises.
 Which value of K yielded the highest accuracy?
 - Use Logistic Regression to classify the Irises.

-How did the mean and std deviation of accuracy of kNN, bagged kNN and logistic regression compare with the Decision Tree and the Bagged Decision Tree?
+How did the mean and std deviation of accuracy of kNN, kNN with bagging, and logistic regression compare with the Decision Tree and the Bagged Decision Tree?

 # Next Time
 - Random Forests for Breast Cancer Data